-Portions of the Shire are impacted by the Stirling Highway road and rail corridor and are at risk of bushfire.
+Portions of the Shire are impacted by noise associated with the Stirling Highway road and rail corridor and are at risk of bushfire.
+The control of sediment and contaminants is also critical to avoid entering stormwater drains that discharge into the Swan-Canning River system.